newenclave/mico/README.md

 ### Modules

 Modules are just pieces of the environment.
-They are more like `namespaces` in c++ but modules are first-class citizens.
+They are more like `namespaces` in c++ but in Mico modules are first-class citizens.

 ```swift